hnguye89/Week_16_HW/README.md

 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following:

-- Command for Zenmap to run a service scan against the Metasploitable machine:
+- Command for Zenmap to run a service scan against the Metasploitable machine: nmap -sV 192.168.0.10

-- Bonus command to output results into a new text file named `zenmapscan.txt`:
+- Bonus command to output results into a new text file named `zenmapscan.txt`: nmap -sV -oN zenmapscan.txt 192.168.0.10

-- Zenmap vulnerability script command:
+- Zenmap vulnerability script command: nmap --script ftp-vsftpd-backdoor, smb-enum-shares 192.168.0.10

 - Once you have identified this vulnerability, answer the following questions for your client:
-  1. What is the vulnerability:
+  1. What is the vulnerability: The vulnerabilities in in smb which allows unauthorized access.

-  2. Why is it dangerous:
+  2. Why is it dangerous: it allows for exfiltration of data.

-  3. What mitigation strategies can you recommendations for the client to protect their server:
+  3. What mitigation strategies can you recommendations for the client to protect their server: just update/patch the SMB.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.